 We also use other external companies for the following purposes:

 We retain the content of any email that you send to us if we believe we have a legal requirement to do so.
 Your email message content may be monitored by our employees for security issues, including where email abuse is suspected; our response to you may be monitored for quality assurance issues.

 We collect, hold and use your personal information for the purposes of providing our products and services and managing our business.
 This may include:

-Personal information (including sensitive information) collected for workers compensation and Northern Territory motor accident compensation claims will only be used in connection with the business of providing workers compensation and motor accident compensation claim services or for purposes required by workers compensation or motor accident compensation regulators or by law.
+Personal information (including sensitive information) collected for workers compensation claims and Northern Territory motor accident compensation claims will only be used in connection with the business of providing workers compensation claim services and motor accident compensation claim services or for purposes required by workers compensation regulators or motor accident compensation regulators or by law.
 (Relevant for NT only)

 From time to time, we may use your personal information to advise you about or offer you other products or services that may be relevant and of interest to you.
 Personal Information you or an associated party have provided us will be held on file for marketing purposes until you opt out of receiving such information.
 If you do not want to receive these offers from us (including product or service offerings from us on behalf of our brokers, intermediaries and/or our business partners), please call the relevant customer service line in the ‘Contact Us’ section of this policy, or complete our online opt out form.

 In some instances, we may disclose your personal information (but not sensitive information) to others we have business arrangements with to enable them to offer their products and services to you.